Lecture June 5th 6:00 to 7:30

 Current membership count:

-May 31 VIMS Marine Science Day (More to come)
+May 31 VIMS Marine Science Day (9am to 2pm)

 Oct 7 Sturgeon in Virginia waters Dr. Eric Hilton (MBRC)